Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 Large-scale or global death of brain tissue progresses mainly against the background of an absolute stop or sudden destruction of blood flow in the hemispheres.

-The reasons for such a precedent may be cardiac arrest or a rapid drop in blood pressure.
-In the first variant, the factors of the progression of the disease can be myocardial infarction, cardiac ischemia, defects of the congenital or acquired class.
-In the second case, a decrease in pressure can be triggered by difficult allergic reactions or infections pain syndrome, blood loss, pathologies of the cardiovascular type and other diseases of a complex category.
+The reasons for this precedent may be cardiac arrest or a rapid decrease in blood pressure.
+In the first option, factors in the progression of the disease may be myocardial infarction, cardiac ischemia, congenital or acquired defects.
+In the second case, a decrease in pressure can be caused by complex allergic reactions or infections pain syndrome, blood loss, cardiovascular pathologies and other complex diseases.

-The symptoms of the disease, as well as its primary sources, have a diverse structure, mainly vary depending on the form of progression.
+The symptoms of the disease, as well as its primary sources, have a diverse structure, mainly varying depending on the form of progression.

-The acute form of the disease often develops rapidly, glorified by the deprivation of sensitivity in some regions of the body, for which the brain segment affected by oxygen deprivation is responsible, with possible paralysis, as well as temporary loss of vision.
-Such precedents are defined by specialists as ischemic attacks of the brain, implying immediate medical attention in order to avoid irreversible aftereffects.
+The acute form of the disease often develops rapidly and is characterized by deprivation of sensitivity in some regions of the body, for which the segment of the brain affected by oxygen starvation is responsible, with possible paralysis, as well as temporary loss of vision.
+Such precedents are defined by experts as ischemic attacks of the brain, which require immediate medical assistance to avoid irreversible aftereffects.

-Chronic cerebral ischemia, or in abbreviated form CHIH, in contrast to the acute form, evolves gradually, while the symptoms of pathology are gradually aggravated.
-Often, HIHM evolves against the background of a neglected acute form of the disease, and its culmination is a stroke.
+Chronic cerebral ischemia, or CICI for short, unlike the acute form, evolves gradually, while the symptoms of the pathology gradually worsen.
+Often, CICM evolves against the background of an advanced acute form of the disease, and its culmination is a stroke.

 Distinctive signs of cerebral ischemia, typical for any stage of the disease and its form, are as follows: